What does ‘Humans Are Not Broken’ Mean?

 - We are the heirs of millions of years of evolutionary processes.
 We can cultivate intuition that guides us to make the right choices about food and lifestyle.
 Doing this effectively may require quite a lot of unlearning.

-- Any system designed for humans that does not promote health and happiness should be suspected of being broken.
-Many people believe themselves to be broken, when in fact it’s the systems they live under are really broken.
-The fact that a natural outgrowth of our current society and culture is so much obesity, lack of activity, separation from nature, depression, anxiety, and stress is produced by our society and culture ought to tell us something.
+- Many people believe themselves to be broken, when in fact it’s the systems we live under that are really broken.
+The fact that so much obesity, depression, anxiety, and stress is produced by our society and culture ought to tell us something.

-- ‘Humans Are Not Broken’ DOES NOT mean: People never get sick; are never handicapped; never have disease; nor that we avoid external assistance from technology or modern medicine.
-Quite the contrary!
-But, when these externalities are needed, it is the most important time to remember that human beings are not broken—to make sure we have the basics covered before more extreme interventions are applied.
+- ‘Humans Are Not Broken’ DOES NOT mean: People never get sick; are never handicapped; never have disease; nor that we should avoid technology or modern medicine when we need help.
+Before we take drastic measures, let’s just remember to address those basics.

 - The cure is not necessarily the cause.
 For example, if aspirin makes your headache go away, it doesn’t mean your headache was caused by lack of aspirin.
 The same thing applies to carbohydrates, fish oil, sugar, fat, and any number of other foods and nutrients.
 For example, if cutting carbs helps you lose weight, it doesn’t mean that carbs made you overweight in the first place.

 - We can be healthy without obsessing about health.
-Arguably, it is unhealthy to constantly think about health in everything that we do.
-The goal should be to integrate what we learn into our lives in such a way that we are nourished, stimulated, active, and happy without constantly thinking about or worrying about health choices.
+In fact, it is unhealthy to constantly think about health in everything that we do.
+The goal should be to integrate what we learn into our lives in such a way that we are nourished, stimulated, active, and happy without constantly having to think about it.